ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-button/readme.md

 The `ontario-button` supports integration with native HTML `<form>` elements.
 This element integrates with the underlying browser form API and should work the same as adding an `<input type="submit">`.

 To use the `ontario-button` as a submit button set the `htmlType` to `"submit"`.
 This will wire the `ontario-button` up to the `<form>` it is in and allow it to perform the submit.
 Internally, the `ontario-button` will fire a `submit` event on its parent `<form>` and trigger the native behaviour of the browser.

+When `href` is provided, the component renders as a native link instead.
+In that mode, `htmlType` is ignored and should not be used for form submission.

 ```html
 <form>